ericwbailey/ericwbailey.website/source/published/tech-metaphors.md

 The Antarctic Snow Cruiser was abandoned and disappeared under deep snow cover and shifting ice.

+## Hand grenade hammer

+A woman in China was successfully [using a hand grenade to crack nuts and hammer nails](https://www.odditycentral.com/news/woman-uses-hand-grenade-as-a-hammer-for-20-years-lives-to-tell-the-tale.html) for two decades straight.

+The Type 67 grenade saw constant use, as it was reported to have its handle worn smooth and a metallic head full of dents.

 ## Baby centrifuge

 A patent granted to George and Charlotte Blonsky in 1965.
 The device is described as being a circular table that a woman is strapped into, lying on her back.
 The table then rotates at a high speed, pushing the baby out via centrifugal force into netting wrapped around the woman’s legs.